aaml-analytics/mof-explorer/README.md

 - To quit the app press (CTRL +C).
 You will have to run the app again with this command everytime you leave your terminal/ quit the app.

 #### Run the app on production server by Gunicorn:
+The suggested number of workers is (2*CPU)+1.
+For a dual-core (2 CPU) machine, 5 is the suggested workers value.
+The number of workers should equal the number of threads.
+The user can either use the below or change the worker and threads number accordingly.
 ```bash
 gunicorn app:server -b :8080
 ```